Chesterford Park Research Station: Visits

 Prince Philip, Duke of Edinburgh visited the Fisons Pest Control site on the afternoon of Friday 18 October 1963, initially travelling by aircraft, and later personally piloting a red-coloured helicopter; he had visited Shell in Kent in the morning, and the day before he had visited the ICI plant protection research centre in Berkshire.
 The Duke met James Turner, 1st Baron Netherthorpe, the chairman of Fisons, and Sir John Carmichael, the deputy chairman.

 Occupants

-The research park is occupied by a AstraZeneca and Illumina, Inc., among others.
+The research park is occupied by AstraZeneca and Illumina, Inc., among others.